cheong38/bazel-build-kodeco/README.md

 # Bazel build tutorial from kodeco

-This projects is walkthrough from [kodeco bazel tutorial](https://www.kodeco.com/31558158-building-with-bazel/)
+This project is walkthrough from [kodeco bazel tutorial](https://www.kodeco.com/31558158-building-with-bazel/)